wolfpirker/python-docker-postgres/README.md

 3.)
 Access the database

-The PostgreSQL database will be accessible on localhost:5432.
-You can connect to it using any PostgreSQL client with the following credentials:
+The MS SQL Server database will be accessible on localhost:1433.
+You can connect to it using any SQL Server client with the following credentials:

-    Username: user
+    Username: sa

-    Password: password
+    Password: YourStrong!Passw0rd

     Database: sampledb